Al Oerter

 Al Oerter overcame any obstacle in his path to win four consecutive Olympic gold medals in the discus, setting an Olympic record every time.

-Para track and field events have been contested at every Summer Paralympics since the first games in 1960.
-The United States dominated para track and field events from 1964 to 1996.
+Para track and field events have been contested at every Paralympic Summer Games since 1960.
+The United States dominated para track and field competition from 1964 through 1996, establishing its legacy on the global stage.

 Al Oerter overcame any obstacle in his path to win four consecutive Olympic gold medals in the discus, setting an Olympic record every time.